-A single CT scan routinely used to evaluate patients for heart disease emits more than 150 times the amount of radiation that comes from a single chest X-ray.
-Radiation can damage the DNA genetic material in cells, kill some cells, and cause increased expression of genes involved in the repair or death of cells (Journal of the American College of Cardiology [Cardiovascular Imaging], published online July 22, 2015).
+A single CT scan emits 200 to 300 times the amount of radiation that comes from a single chest X-ray (Am J of Roentgen, Aug 2001;177(2)).
+Radiation can damage the DNA genetic material in cells, kill some cells, and cause increased expression of genes involved in the repair or death of cells (J Amer Coll Cardiol, July 22, 2015).

 Normal cells live only a limited time and then die.
 This is called apoptosis.
 For example, normal skin cells live 28 days and then die; cells lining your lips live 24-48 hours and then die; red blood cells live 120 days and then die.
 When radiation damages DNA, normal cells can forget to die and become cancerous.

 Your immunity is supposed to search out and destroy these abnormal cells that do not die, but sometimes they continue to grow (as in a tumor), and may spread to other parts of your body.
 A localized cancer such as breast cancer does not kill as long as it is just in the breast, but breast cancer cells can travel to your brain, bones, liver, lungs and so forth, where they destroy essential functions and kill you.

 The risk for cancer increases linearly with the dose of radiation.
 A CT scan of your internal organs can emit doses that are up to 500 times those of a single conventional X ray (0.01 to 0.15 mGy compared to 80-100 mGy for certain CT scans).